Chainflow/oasis-mission-control/README.md

 Together, we've [built a similar tool](https://chainflow.io/cosmos-validator-mission-control/) for the Cosmos community, under an Interchain Foundation Grant.

+## UPDATE - 18 December 2020 - Oasis Bug May Cause Crash

+Today we discovered a bug in the Oasis code that may cause a validator to crash under an edge case when running Mission Control.
+The Oasis team says this bug has been fixed in v20.12.3. v20.12.3 is currently running on testnet.
+The Oasis team expects to recommend a mainnet upgrade to v20.12.3 in January 2021.

+At this time, we recommend ONLY running Oasis Mission Control with v20.12.3.

 ## Current Status - 16 November 2020 - Code Released for Use

 You can find -